The International Investigations Review: Italy

 - the nature of the case;

 - the identity and investigative approach of the public prosecutor; and

 - the possible repercussions of failure to cooperate with the investigating bodies (e.g., the risk of being subject to pretrial precautionary measures).

-The decision as to whether and how to cooperate typically remains part of any defence strategy, both for the individual defendant and for the corporation.
-In practice, the burden of the interdictory sanctions that may hit the corporation, in cases in which Decree 231/2001 may be applied (see Section III) weakens the presumption of innocence and makes cooperation almost a default option for the corporation; considering also that, under a typical 'carrot and stick approach', Decree 231/2001 provides certain incentives, such as the reduction of fines and the preclusion of bans, to corporations that cooperate and bargain a plea.
+The decision whether or how to cooperate typically remains part of any defence strategy, for both the individual defendant and the corporation.
+In practice, in cases in which Decree 231/2001 may apply (see Section III), the burden of the interdiction sanctions that the corporation may face undermines the presumption of innocence and makes cooperation almost a default option for the corporation.
+Also, taking a typical carrot-and-stick approach, Decree 231/2001 provides certain incentives to corporations that cooperate and plea-bargain, such as reduction of fines and refraining from imposing bans.

 In such cases, prior to the initiation of trial proceedings, companies must:

 - eliminate the harmful and dangerous consequences of the offence (or otherwise take action to this effect);

 - adopt and implement organisational models capable of preventing offences of the type that were committed or eliminate the organisational shortcomings that led to the offences; and